 If you tell yourself “I can’t eat healthy food because they’re too expensive,” you are using an excuse, and that is a healthy way of thinking.
 The healthy self-talk response to this example would be “Eating healthy food is more important than spending money on unhealthy food.”

-5) Turn healthy negative thoughts into healthy positive ones.
+5) Turn “health-based” negative thoughts into healthy positive ones or questions.

-Question health-negative statements such as “I have to lose weight,” by asking healthy self-talk questions like, “Why do I want to lose weight?” or “What benefits will I see if I lose weight?”
+Turn health-negative statements such as “I have to lose weight,” into healthy self-talk questions like, “Why do I want to lose weight?” or “What benefits will I see if I lose weight?”

 It’s okay to be realistic and body neutral.
 This still can bring us to acceptance and relief from the negativity.